PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 ### Repository management

 `Register-PSResourceRepository` will allow for registering additional repositories.
-A `-Default` switch enables registering PSGallery should it be accidentally removed.
+A `-PSGallery` switch enables registering PSGallery should it be accidentally removed.
 The `-URL` will accept the HTTP address without the need to specify `/api/v3` as that will be assumed and discovered at runtime (trying v3 first, then falling back to v2, then the literal URL).